-With World Sustainability Day coming up on the fourth Wednesday in October, it’s got us thinking about what travelling sustainably really means.
-For us, it’s more than just avoiding single use plastic straws, it’s about reducing our impact on people as well as the planet.
+For us, sustainable travel is more than just avoiding single-use plastics and straws – it’s about reducing our impact on people as well as the planet.

 Adopting a holistic approach to travel, which begins long before you set off on your travels, is by far one of the best ways to make travel more sustainable for future generations.
 Flying with airlines who use biofuel, staying at green rated hotels with strong environmental plans, buying souvenirs made by local producers – every effort you make adds up over time.

 Our top three tips for being a more sustainable traveller are: